 It comes out of the wall.

-On a recent visit to Andalucia in May, our team had the privilege of visiting Ronda during an ideal time of year while the flowers were blooming and wine grapes were just beginning to bud.
+On a recent visit to Andalucia in Spring, our team had the privilege of visiting Ronda during an ideal time of year while the flowers were blooming and wine grapes were just beginning to bud.
 But that isn’t half of it.

-Imagine taking part in activities that range from drinking wine straight from the tap of an ancient roman winery, to climbing a castle wall to witness the most beautiful sunset drop behind the Serranía de Ronda mountain range.
+Imagine taking part in activities that range from drinking wine straight from the tap of an ancient Roman winery, to climbing a castle wall to witness the most beautiful sunset drop behind the Serranía de Ronda mountain range.

 Puente Nuevo